Penumbra Guide

 Note that the asset ID and address are specified not in the usual bech32 formats you are used to seeing, but in base64.
 To get your address in this format, use pcli view address 0 --base64.

-To template a DAO spend proposal using a JSON transaction plan, use the pcli tx proposal template dao-spend --transaction-plan <FILENAME>.json, which will take the transaction plan and include it in the generated proposal template.
+To template a Community Pool spend proposal using a JSON transaction plan, use the pcli tx proposal template community-pool-spend --transaction-plan <FILENAME>.json, which will take the transaction plan and include it in the generated proposal template.
 If no plan is specified, the transaction plan will be the empty transaction which does nothing when executed.

 Withdrawing A Proposal